Withholding Verifiable Information: When Is Commitment Payoff Achievable?

-An important implication of \cref{cee} is that deviating to full disclosure is profitable only when an action \(a_i\) with \(i < n-1\) is induced ``too frequently'' in the canonical representation; this is illustrated in \cref{vio}.
-Furthermore, this ``threat'' is only relevant for skipped actions and nested intervals.
-The two conditions in \cref{cee} are easier to check than Condition \labelcref{sic} in determining whether a bi-pooling solution is implementable, and they allow me to identify sufficient conditions under which commitment has no value in the next subsection.
+\begin{corollary} Let $G$ be a commitment solution associated with a bi-pooling partition $\mathcal{B}$.
+Then $G$ is implementable if and only if $\mathcal{B}$ is such that $\max B_i \leq \gamma_{i+1}$ for any unskipped action $i < n$ such that action $i+1$ either nests $i$ or is skipped. \end{corollary}

-\cref{c2a}, which is a direct consequence of \cref{cee}, concerns the special case that there are two actions.
+Compared to the definition of revelation proofness, the condition in \cref{cor:bip_imp_2} is easier to verify when determining whether a commitment solution is implementable.
+It also allows us to identify sufficient conditions under which commitment has no value in the subsequent \cref{subsection:sufficient-cond}.